 No, you do not.

-Jotting down only the most useful information makes your note-taking efforts more effective and easier to sift through ideas.
+Jotting down only the most useful information is key to effective team meetings.
+It makes your note-taking efforts more practical, useful, and easier to sift through later.

 Here are the kinds of notes you should consider taking: